chrisruenes1/LCMotive/README.md

   end
 ````

-A single call to render :template_name will cause the template to be rendered.
+And a single call to render :template_name will render the named template.
 This is accomplished by binding the current context to erb's result method:

 ````Ruby
 def render(template_name)